Nominations for Leadership Positions

 • Review nominees from the general membership to the Nominating Committee before the election.

-The responsibilities of the President-Elect are to:
+Under their leadership, the responsibilities of the Student/Postdoc Committee are to:

 Email Signup